Thanksgiving Cactus: Grow And Care Guide

 Care

-To care for a thanksgiving cacti, give her a home in indirect bright light and make sure the soil is moist but well draining.
-Make sure you have adequate drainage holes in the bottom of your container before potting.
-We go in depth on soil, water, and light requirements here:
+Give these unique holiday plants bright, indirect light and use soil that is kept moist but well draining.
+Make sure you have adequate drainage holes in the bottom of your container before potting or re-potting.

 Soil